longshorej/activator-lagom-java-chirper/DEPLOY.md

 #### Process Resilience

-[Production Suite](https://www.lightbend.com/platform/production) monitors the services that it has started, and will ensure the number of requested instance for each services are always met.
+[Enterprise Suite](https://www.lightbend.com/platform/production) monitors the services that it has started, and will ensure the number of requested instance for each services are always met.

-When the service process is unexpectedly terminated, [Production Suite](https://www.lightbend.com/platform/production) will restart the process until the number of requested instance is met.
-In the scenario where there are multiple processes to be started, [Production Suite](https://www.lightbend.com/platform/production) will ensure the process will be restarted one after another in an orderly fashion.
+When the service process is unexpectedly terminated, [Enterprise Suite](https://www.lightbend.com/platform/production) will restart the process until the number of requested instance is met.
+In the scenario where there are multiple processes to be started, [Enterprise Suite](https://www.lightbend.com/platform/production) will ensure the process will be restarted one after another in an orderly fashion.

-In the situation when the service is unexpectedly terminated due to loss of hardware (i.e. hardware failure), [Production Suite](https://www.lightbend.com/platform/production) will attempt to start the service in the remaining machines where the service is not running until the number of requested scale is met.
+In the situation when the service is unexpectedly terminated due to loss of hardware (i.e. hardware failure), [Enterprise Suite](https://www.lightbend.com/platform/production) will attempt to start the service in the remaining machines where the service is not running until the number of requested scale is met.

 In the hardware failure scenario, it's possible that the number requested instances can't be met due to insufficient number machines available.
-However when a replacement machine is commissioned and joins the cluster, [Production Suite](https://www.lightbend.com/platform/production) will automatically attempt to start the interrupted service until the number of requested instance is met.
+However when a replacement machine is commissioned and joins the cluster, [Enterprise Suite](https://www.lightbend.com/platform/production) will automatically attempt to start the interrupted service until the number of requested instance is met.

 Should the service is deployed with a bundle configuration, the bundle configuration will be automatically applied to the new instance started to replace the one that was unexpectedly terminated.

 This resilient behavior relieves operations from the burden of having to start the services whenever there's an unexpected termination.
-Should the service interruption is caused by hardware failure, operations can simply focus on hardware recovery and let [Production Suite](https://www.lightbend.com/platform/production) handle the recovery of the service instances.
+Should the service interruption is caused by hardware failure, operations can simply focus on hardware recovery and let [Enterprise Suite](https://www.lightbend.com/platform/production) handle the recovery of the service instances.

 With this feature walkthrough, we will be simulating the automatic process recovery by terminating one of the service within Lagom Chirper.